by Nancy Armitage

 Seeds: Fennel seeds, Rye Seeds, Celery Seed, (grown at SMR: sunflower seeds, pumpkin seeds or “pepitas” seeds)

-A wonderful California breakfast likely made for the Huntington’s was “Huevos Rancheros”.
+In my Huntington research, I have noticed by Huntington menus and grocery list that the Huntington family when they were in California they ate California food.
+Such as Avocados, Chiles, and Mexican corn tortillas.
+A wonderful California Mexican breakfast likely made for the Huntington’s was a local favorite: “Huevos Rancheros”.
 Which is a delicious mixture of eggs, tomatoes, mild green chiles (Ortega), red or white onions, fresh avocado slices with cheddar cheese, & salsa.
 Served on a homemade corn tortilla, topped with pico de gallo (a salsa) or a dollop of sour cream & a sprig of cilantro.
 The cilantro could have been a garnish on top of Mexican salsa & Pico de Gallos (vinegar, onions & cilantro).
-In the Huntington kitchen, it was recorded they had a tortilla maker, so the Huntingtons could have made this wonderful Mexican dish or beef, pork or chicken tacos or numerous Mexican dishes like enchiladas.
+In the Huntington kitchen, it was recorded they had a metal tortilla maker, so the Huntingtons could have made this wonderful Mexican dish or beef, pork or chicken tacos or numerous Mexican dishes like Chicken or Beef Enchiladas.

 Herb Tea a la Pacific Electric

-Mr. Dunn was Mr. H. E. Huntington best friend & partner at the Huntington Land & Improvement Co.
-When many other companies also.
+Mr. Dunn was Mr. H. E. Huntington best friend & partner at the Huntington Land & Improvement Co. and many other Huntington companies, also.
 Mr. Dunn was overweight & had to drink a special herb tea to lose weight.
-So Mr. Huntington, his supportive friend would drink the herb tea with him.
-They also added sparkling water (Apollinaris) which was quite popular in the 1920’s.
+So Mr. Huntington, his supportive friend would drink the “Herb Tea” with him.
+They also added sparkling water (Apollinaris sparking water) which was quite popular in the 1920’s.
 Apollinaris was a mineral water and good for your health.
 They jokingly called their drink, their “Cocktails”.
-Sassafras root could have also been included to the recipe for flavor; at the San Marino Ranch they made their own root beer using sassafras.
+Sassafras root could have also been included to the recipe for flavor; at the San Marino Ranch they also made their own root beer using sassafras.

 Herbal Diet Tea